 Bloomberg Index Services Limited ("BISL") is the administrator of the Benchmark.
-Prior to 1 January 2021, BISL was an EU regulated benchmark administrator authorized under the Benchmark Regulation by the UK FCA and on the ESMA register for benchmark administrators.

-As of 1 January 2021, BISL is and remains authorized as a UK benchmark administrator regulated by the UK FCA (and can be found on the FCA Register), but is considered a "third country" UK administrator vis-a-vis the EU and will not appear on the ESMA register for benchmark administrators unless and until the EU grants the UK "equivalence" or until BISL is granted "endorsement" or "recognition".
+Since 1 January 2021, BISL is considered a "third country" UK administrator vis-a-vis the EU and does not appear on the ESMA register for benchmark administrators unless and until the EU grants the UK "equivalence" or until BISL is granted "endorsement" or "recognition".
+BISL currently uses the transition period until 31 December 2025 to continues to provide its benchmarks into the EU for use by EU-located persons.